-G G.A.T.E. - We have many gifted and high achieving students in our school.
+G.A.T.E. - We have many gifted and high achieving students in our school.
 We will cluster students in one or two classes per grade level.
 Teachers will provide appropriate activities so that students are challenged with a differentiated (not different) curriculum.
-The key is a greater depth and breadth of the curriculum not "more work".
+The key is a greater depth and breadth of the curriculum not

+"more work".
 We also have a monthly GATE Club for students in grades 3-6.

 GRADING POLICY - Grading is one of the most difficult parts of teaching.
 Teachers grade students against objective standards.
 The district curriculum standards are written for average or grade level students.
 In measuring achievement of grade level standards, students are measured against the California State Standards and not against their peers.
 The District Grading Policy is available online on our website www.chino.k12.ca.us/chaparral.
-Parents/Guardians will receive Standards Based Grading Report Cards each trimester to demonstrate their child's progress towards the California State Standards.
+Parents/Guardians will receive Standards Based Grading Report Cards at the end of each trimester and a progress report every 6 or 7 weeks mid-trimester to demonstrate their child's progress towards the California State Standards.
 Constant communication with your child's teacher will also help you monitor your child's educational growth; as well as receive guidance on how to provide appropriate educational support at home.